 What is Lynch syndrome?

-- One or more cases of cancer diagnosed younger than age 50
+- Developing colorectal cancer younger than age 50

 *(colorectal cancer, endometrial cancer, small bowel, ureter, or renal pelvis cancer; some people would also consider including ovarian cancer)

 The definition of Lynch syndrome is still evolving.
-A family may still have Lynch syndrome even if the Amsterdam Criteria does not fully match the family history.
-Therefore, meeting with a health professional who specializes in genetics, such as a genetic counselor or medical geneticist (a doctor with training in genetic diseases and conditions), is recommended for people who have a family history that suggests Lynch syndrome.
+A family may still have Lynch syndrome even if the revised Bethesda guidelines do not fully match the family history.
+Therefore, meeting with a health professional who has training in genetic diseases and conditions, such as a genetic counselor or medical geneticist, is recommended for people who have a family history that suggests Lynch syndrome.

 What causes Lynch syndrome?

 Lynch syndrome is a genetic condition.
 This means that the cancer risk can be passed from generation to generation in a family.
 Several genes have been identified that are linked to Lynch syndrome.
 They include MLH1, MSH2, MSH6, PMS2, and EPCAM.
 A mutation (alteration) in any of these genes gives a person an increased lifetime risk of developing colorectal cancer and other related cancers.
 Women also have an increased risk of developing endometrial and ovarian cancers.